There’s just one thing standing in your way.

-Push your blog to the top of the search results with a solid SEO strategy.
+Push your blog to the top of the search results with a solid search engine optimization (SEO) strategy.

 Organic search results don’t just happen overnight but don’t get discouraged.

-You’ll get far understanding these basic SEO principles:
+You’ll get far by understanding how search intent works with these basic on-page SEO principles:

 - Image alt tags.
-It might seem unimportant, but Google takes the descriptions of your images very seriously.
+This is one of those on-page SEO tasks that might seem unimportant, but Google takes the descriptions of your images very seriously.
 Make sure you’re naming the image file correctly and describing the image well in your tags.

-- Use heading styles.
-It does matter how you format your blog posts, so make sure you’re using heading styles to help Google navigate your content correctly.
+- Format your headings properly.
+It does matter how you format your blog posts, so make sure you’re formatting your headings properly to help Google navigate your content correctly.

 - Only one H1 on any page.
-Your H1 should include your keyword and be used exactly once in each blog post.
+Your H1 should include your keyword and be used exactly once in an entire blog post.

 - Get others to link to your blog.
 The more external links you have to your blog post, the better Google will consider your content to be.
 Backlinks are powerful, both in the eyes of search engines and your wider niche community.

-- Meta lengths.
+- Meta lengths of your blog post.
 Pay attention to the lengths of your meta title and meta description – double-check them on Serpsim.
 Too short or too long, and you’ll hurt your search engine rankings.

 5. Engage with your readers